mateus-fcm/mateus-fcm/README.md

 Local AI assistant designed to answer questions over technical and regulatory documents.

-The project explores a complete RAG pipeline using document chunking, multilingual embeddings, vector search, hybrid retrieval and local LLMs.
-The goal is to make technical standards easier to search, understand and apply in engineering contexts.
+The project explores a complete RAG pipeline using document chunking, multilingual embeddings, hybrid retrieval, vector search and local LLMs.
+It is evolving from a local prototype into a more structured architecture using PostgreSQL, pgvector, Docker and database management tools such as CloudBeaver.

+The goal is to make technical standards easier to search, understand and apply in engineering contexts, combining AI, data infrastructure and a clean user experience.

 **Main concepts:**
-RAG · Local LLMs · Embeddings · Vector Search · ChromaDB · Technical Documents · Python
+RAG · Local LLMs · Embeddings · Hybrid Search · Vector Search · SQL · PostgreSQL · pgvector · Docker · CloudBeaver · ChromaDB · Ollama · Technical Documents · Python

 ---